 The team at the MD Anderson Proton Therapy Center has treated more than 600 children since it opened in 2006.
 Our dedicated team of experts understands that children are not just “little adults.”
 They require experts specifically trained in dealing with the unique emotional and medical needs of children.
 That’s why at the Proton Therapy Center, we have a dedicated child life specialist on site to help patients and their families cope with cancer diagnosis and treatment.

 While your child’s nurse or physician can request assistance from the Proton Therapy Center’s child life specialist, parents can also make this request.
-Simply call Kelly Wagner 713-563-6737 with questions, concerns or for assistance.
+Simply call Kacie Wilson 713-563-6737 with questions, concerns or for assistance.

 What is a child life specialist?

 A child life specialist is a trained professional with expertise in helping children and their families overcome life’s most challenging events.
 They provide emotional support for families, and encourage optimum development of children facing a broad range of challenging experiences, particularly those related to health care issues, treatment and hospitalization.
 Because they understand that a child’s wellbeing depends on the support of the family, child life specialists provide information, support and guidance to parents, siblings and other family members.
 They also play a vital role in educating caregivers, administrators, and the general public about the needs of children under stress.